raintank/worldping-website/README.md

-# website-v2
+# worldPing Website
-new raintank website
+based on raintank website

 Prerequisites for new setups:
 - Run `npm install`